Count Orlok: Creation

 The character was largely conceived by Prana Film founder and occultist artist Albin Grau.
 Grau claimed he was inspired to shoot Nosferatu after meeting a farmer during the Serbian campaign, who stated that his father had been a vampire.

 Grau had a strong influence on Orlok's look, which was inspired by Hugo Steiner-Prag's illustrations for Gustav Meyrink's The Golem.
 He may have also been influenced by the corpses he saw in the trenches of the First World War.
 Further links to the war have been noticed in Orlok's association with rats, which were a persistent nuisance in the trenches, and the character suddenly appearing enveloped in thick smoke, which has been linked to the poison gas used during the conflict.
-Grau also had the character correspond with Knock through letters filled with Enochian, hermetic and alchemical symbols.

 The character was played by Max Schreck, whose military experiences during the First World War have been thought to have influenced his performance.
 According to Grau's diary entries, Schreck, when in full makeup, was "shunned" by the Slovak assistants on set.
-His portrayal of Orlok was the first to depict vampires as being fatally vulnerable to sunlight.
-Previous vampire portrayals had shown them being uncomfortable with sunlight, but not mortally susceptible.